yonaka66/risc-v-docs/logical.md

   </tr>
 </table>

 Logical operations can also be used to extract or set bits and compare values by using **bitmasks**.
 The term bitmask refers to a binary pattern used as a mask that only performs the desired operation on the specified bits.
-One example of a bitmask operation is the not instruction:
+One example of a bitmask operation is the not-instruction:

 <table>
 <tr>